Living Large: Exterior Inspires Interior At 35 Hudson Yards

 The Vessel may be the iconic landmark for the far West Side development of Hudson Yards, but 35 is its tallest residential tower.
 Duddridge went up to the 65th floor to see a home as remarkable for it’s interior design, as it is for the city panoramas visible from every room.
 And as she noted, views of the Atlantic Ocean come with the territory.

-Celebrity designer Tony Ingrau conceived the look for the building’s and common areas, as well as designs for the apartments.
+Celebrity designer Tony Ingrao conceived the look for the building’s and common areas, as well as designs for the apartments.
 He gave Duddridge the tour of this impeccably designed space.

 He said he used the outside as his inside inspiration, as the pillow fabric looks like rippling water.